India

 Partnering with Young People to Make Informed Health Decisions

-Nearly one in four girls in India is married by her 18th birthday, putting her at risk for early and unplanned pregnancies.2 MOMENTUM Country and Global Leadership: India-Yash partners with youth champions and local leaders in the Indian states of Assam, Chhattisgarh, Jharkhand, Madhya Pradesh, and Odisha to help make informed decisions about their health.
+Nearly one in four girls in India is married by her 18th birthday, putting them at risk for early and unplanned pregnancies.5 MOMENTUM Country and Global Leadership: India-Yash partners with youth champions and local leaders in the Indian states of Arunachal Pradesh, Assam, Chhattisgarh, Delhi, Jharkhand, Madhya Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Tripura, and Sikkim to help them make informed decisions about their health.
 We use a positive youth development approach to engage young people with their families, communities, and governments.
-In addition, our partnerships with local health systems help youth access a range of quality, affordable family planning methods and other essential health services so they can lead healthy, productive lives and participate in India’s dynamic economy.
+In addition, our partnerships with local health systems help youth access a range of quality, affordable family planning methods and other essential health services so they can lead healthy and productive lives.

 MOMENTUM helps civil society and youth-led organizations champion family planning and reproductive health care for young people.
 We also partner with youth champions to change community norms and policies on issues like gender roles, gender-based violence, menstrual hygiene, and early marriage by working with local leaders.